TinySkillet/Notes/Heart Game Video Script.md

 ## 2. Event-Driven Programming (approx. 2.5 minutes)

-**Concept:** "Next, let's talk about how the app responds to user actions.
+"Next, let's talk about how the app responds to user actions.
 I adopted an **Event-Driven** architecture to decouple the components even further."

-In the frontend, I implemented a custom `EventContext` using a publish-subscribe model.

-_(Show code: `Frontend/src/context/EventContext.jsx` and `Frontend/src/utils/eventEmitter.js`

-I created an `eventEmitter` that allows any component to broadcast events like `GAME_STARTED` or `TIMER_EXPIRED` without needing to pass callback functions down through five layers of components."

-"Let me show a concrete example of the event flow:

-1. **Event Emission:** When the Timer component counts down to zero, it emits a `TIME_EXPIRED` event using the `eventEmitter.emit(EventTypes.TIMER_EXPIRED)`.

-2. **Event Listener:** Meanwhile, the `GameScreen` component has registered a listener: `eventEmitter.on(EventTypes.TIME_EXPIRED, handleGameOver)`

-3. **Action Execution:** When the event fires, the `handleGameOver` function automatically executes, which updates the game state, displays the Game Over screen, and saves the final score.

-This same pattern applies to all other user interactions.

-**Why did I choose this?** I considered using standard React props for everything.
-However, as the application grew, passing a 'Game Over' callback from the Timer component up to the Parent and then down to the Scoreboard became unmanageable.
-By using an event emitter, the Timer simply emits `TIME_UP` and the Game component—which is listening for that event—reacts immediately.
-This makes the system reactive and significantly cleaner.
-More importantly, I can add new listeners without modifying the emitting component.
-For example, if I wanted to add a sound effect when time runs out, I'd just add another listener—no need to touch the Timer code at all.
+_show `eventEmitter.js`_
+The heart of my event system is the **EventEmitter** class.
+This is the foundation that makes all game events possible.

+I've defined specific event types for my game: **GAME_STARTED**, **TIMER_EXPIRED**, **QUESTION_ANSWERED**, and **SCORE_UPDATED**.
+This creates a centralized catalog of all possible events in the application.

+**Let me show this in action with the Timer system.
+The timer component emits events with the time expires.**

 ## 3. Interoperability (approx. 2.5 minutes)